Last Updated on February 10, 2024 by Louise Carter

 - Bites and stings from insects.

-- Property damage
+- Property damage.

-If you sleep with your windows open at night and your windows are on the first floor, the risks are higher.
+If you sleep on the first floor with the windows open at night, the risks are further elevated.

-Sleep with Windows Open on First Floor
+Sleep with Windows Open on The First Floor

 Sleeping with Windows Open at Night